DavidPankiewicz/data-wrangle-openstreetmaps-data/README.md

 ## Summary of Python Files

 In order of workflow:
-*   `data_audit.py`: Tool to generates a text file summary of the OSM file.
+*   `data_audit.py`: Tool to generate a text file summary of the OSM file.
 Used to decide what to code in `clean.py`
-*   `clean.py`: Cleans the data.
-(Imported into `create_json.py` and called from there)
+*   `clean.py`: Contains functions to clean data.
+(Imported into `create_json.py`)
-*   `create_json.py`: Takes in a raw OSM file, cleans it using `clean.py` functions, outputs data in JSON format.
+*   `create_json.py`: Takes in a raw OSM file, cleans it using `clean.py` functions, outputs data in JSON format
 *   `insert_into_mongo.py`: Inserts a JSON file into MongoDB
-*   `query_sfmap_mongo.py`: Write simple MongoDB queries and print example results to manually spot check that all prior steps executed correctly
+*   `query_sfmap_mongo.py`: Writes simple MongoDB queries and prints example results to manually spot check that all prior steps executed correctly
-*   `pipeline_sfmap.py`: Run aggregation operations against MongoDB collection, generating dataset level insights.
+*   `pipeline_sfmap.py`: Run aggregation operations against MongoDB collection, generating dataset level insights